chef/chef-web-docs/layouts/shortcodes/resources_common_properties.md

 :   **Ruby Type:** true, false, :quiet \| **Default Value:** `false`

     Continue running a recipe if a resource fails for any reason.
+    Using `:quiet` logs the full error though will still continue running the recipe.

 `retries`

 :   **Ruby Type:** Integer \| **Default Value:** `0`